 If you want to be kinda strong and kinda good at Olympic lifts with decent endurance and flexibility, and if a class environment is important to you, then it might be perfect for you.

 CrossFit marketing is laden with buzzwords like . . .

 The idea is that performing a wide variety of exercises is the best way to achieve overall fitness, which is the best way to have an aesthetic physique.

 Well, the Oxford English Dictionary defines fitness as “the condition of being physically fit and healthy.”
 And fit is defined as “in good health, because of regular physical exercise.”

 Using these dictionary definitions, we can measure our fitness level in several ways:

-Well, in CrossFit lingo, fitness has a different, much more short-sighted definition–one that Glassman invented, and that he claims is the first “meaningful, measurable way” to define the word:
+Well, in CrossFit lingo, fitness has a different definition—a short-sighted one that Glassman invented, and that he claims is the first “meaningful, measurable way” to define the word.

 So basically, according to Glassman, you’re as fit as you can do CrossFit.
 Clever and convenient.
 But silly.

 You’re not as fit as you can do CrossFit.

 Case in point: watch some CrossFit videos online or head into a CrossFit gym and you’ll see a lot of weak, overweight, inflexible people roleplaying as Spartans as they do kipping (fake, easy, cheating) pull-ups and finish WODs with a quick visit to “Uncle Pukie’s.”
 These people are not fit.